Offshore (song)

 "Offshore" is a lush, multi-layered, early Trance track, the original of which features sweeping synth chords and a reflective balearic theme, elements of which are reminiscent of the Tangerine Dream track, "Love on a Real Train".
 The main synth-hook which gives "Offshore" its uplifting breakdown however is based on Don Henley's 1985 hit, "The Boys of Summer".

 Critical reception

-A reviewer from Music Week described "Offshore" as "Dreamhouse with real excitement."
-Brad Beatnik from the RM Dance Update praised the track, rating it five out of five.
-He wrote, "A monstrously huge trancey house tune, this one goes on for ever, coasting on waves of lush sounds. [...]
-The original is the sort of dreamy track Jose Padilla would kill to include on his 'Cafe Del Mar' albums.
+A reviewer from Music Week described 'Offshore' as "Dreamhouse with real excitement."
+Brad Beatnik from the RM Dance Update praised the track and rated it five out of five, writing, "A monstrously huge trancey house tune, this one goes on for ever, coasting on waves of lush sounds. [...]
+The original is the sort of dreamy track Jose Padilla would kill to include on his Cafe Del Mar albums.
 An absolute stunner."
 David Sinclair from The Times said, "Eerie techno track you can dance and chill to simultaneously."

 Music video

 The accompanying music video for "Offshore" was directed by Julien Berton.